Encouraging your natural scientist

 Questions and answers

-Young children naturally want to learn about the world – it’s the reason toddlers ask ‘why?’ all the time.
-Try to be patient when your little one asks you questions and answer them with relevant information they will understand.
-If you don’t know the answer to a question, tell them: ‘That’s a great question!
-I’m not sure what the answer is – let’s look it up together.’
-(Hint: you can find answers to most questions online.
-To get answers written for children just type in the question followed by ‘for kids’).
+Young children naturally want to learn about the world – it’s the reason toddlers ask ‘why?’ all the time – so be patient and answer them with information they will understand.
+If you don’t know the answer to a question, role model what scientists do: admit their ignorance, and look up the answer.

 Play, play, play!

-Little ones learn about the world around them (and STEM concepts) simply by playing.
-Just engaging in the natural trial and error of play develops your little one’s early critical thinking and reasoning skills, and helps them understand how things work.
-Here are some great toys that encourage STEM learning:
+Engaging in the natural trial and error of play develops your child’s early critical thinking and reasoning skills, and helps them understand how things work.
+Many traditional toys also expose your child to STEM concepts, including these.

-- Building/construction toys (Lego/Duplo, Mobilo, etc.) – spatial skills, creative thinking
+- building blocks and construction toys – spatial skills, creative thinking